 The population falling within the union at the 1831 census had been 21,765 with parishes ranging in size from Clanaborough (population 58) to Crediton itself (5,922).
 The average annual poor-rate expenditure for the period 1833-35 had been £12,314 or 11s.4d. per head of the population.

-A new union workhouse was built in 1836-7 at a site to the west of Crediton.
+A new union workhouse was built in 1836-7 on Western Road, Crediton.
 It was designed by Sampson Kempthorne who was also the architect for other Devon workhouses at Axminster, Barnstaple, Exeter, Okehampton, and South Molton, and Torrington.
 Intended to accommodate 300 inmates, the Poor Law Commissioners authorised the sum of £6,500 on its construction.
-The workhouse location and layout are shown on the OS map of 1904:
+The workhouse location and layout are shown on the 1904 map below:

 The workhouse layout was based on Kempthorne's standard hexagonal Y-plan design.
 The area between the wings of the building were divided up by walls to give a total of six exercise yards for each of the various classes of inmate.